mui/material-ui/docs/src/pages/demos/expansion-panels/expansion-panels.md

 ---
+title: Expansion Panel React component
 components: ExpansionPanel, ExpansionPanelActions, ExpansionPanelDetails, ExpansionPanelSummary
 ---

 # Expansion Panel

-[Expansion Panels](https://material.io/archive/guidelines/components/expansion-panels.html) contain creation flows and allow lightweight editing of an element.
+<p class="description">Expansion panels contain creation flows and allow lightweight editing of an element.</p>

+[An expansion panel](https://material.io/archive/guidelines/components/expansion-panels.html) is a lightweight container that may either stand alone or be connected to a larger surface, such as a card.

 ## Simple Expansion Panel